ModeShape/modeshape-examples/modeshape-embedded-example/README.md

 standard API.
 To your applications, ModeShape looks and behaves like a regular JCR repository.
-Applications can search, query, navigate, change, version, listen for changes, etc. But ModeShape can store that content in a variety of back-end stores (including relational databases, Infinispan data grids, JBoss Cache, etc.), or it can access and update existing content from *other* kinds of systems (including file systems, SVN repositories, JDBC database metadata, and other JCR repositories).
+Applications can search, query, navigate, change, version, listen for changes, etc. But ModeShape can store that content in a variety of back-end stores or it can access and update existing content from *other* kinds of systems (including file systems, SVN repositories, JDBC database metadata, and other JCR repositories).
 ModeShape's connector architecture means that you can write custom connectors to access any